gibsn/gojsonlex/README.md

 # GoJSONLex

-`gojsonlex` is a drop in replacement for `encoding/json` lexer that is optimized for efficiency. `gojsonlex` is 2-3 times faster than `encoding/json` and requires memory only enough to bufferise the longest token in the input.
+`gojsonlex` is a drop in replacement for `encoding/json` lexer optimised for efficiency. `gojsonlex` is 2-3 times faster than `encoding/json` and requires memory only enough to buffer the longest token in the input.

 # Motivation